MicrosoftDocs/Devices-docs/surface/surface-laptop-studio-graphics.md

 ### Intel Iris™ Xe Graphics

-The integrated GPU (iGPU) Surface Laptop Studio is installed as the secondary GPU on most models, Intel Iris™ Xe Graphics functions as the singular GPU in the core i5 model.
+The integrated GPU (iGPU) Surface Laptop Studio is installed as the secondary GPU on most models, Intel Iris™ Xe Graphics functions as the singular GPU in the Core i5 model.
 It supports richer gaming experiences and greater speeds for designers and creators.
 With advanced graphics capabilities and an AI-enhanced experience, Intel Iris Xe enables consumers, hobbyists, and online creators to run the latest productivity software like Adobe Creative Cloud or enjoy gaming titles in 1080p.
-It, also, increases the number of supported displays from 3 to total of 4.
-This allows customers to use up to three external displays alongside the internal display or four external displays at once -- for both integrated GPU and discrete GPU models.[[1]](#references)
+It, also, increases the number of supported displays from three to a total of four.
+Now you can use up to three external displays alongside the internal display or four external displays at once -- for both integrated GPU and discrete GPU models.[[1]](#references)

 ### Comparing discrete GPUs